XanatosX/ModularToolManager/README.md

 ## Installation

 Right now there is only a zip file you can extract somewhere to your disc.
-Just follow the instructions for the nighly build.
+Just follow the instructions for the nighty build.

 I will try to add a windows installer later on.

-### Latest nighlty build
+### Latest nightly build

-The latest nighlty build are self contained application builds which are getting packed into a zip folder.
+The latest nightly build are self contained application builds which are getting packed into a zip folder.
 To install the application get the build for your operation system and extract the files to a folder on your disc.
 Start the `ModularToolManager.exe` or if you on a linux machine the "ModularToolManager" binary.